danieltodor/blaze/README.md

 # Blaze
-**A customizable and informative terminal theme for bash, zsh, fish, on linux distributions.**
+**A customizable and informative prompt for bash, zsh, fish, on linux distributions.**

 ![](media/demo.gif)